 Taking in geographies shaped by sudden shifts of historical change wrought by complex interventions and their subsequent social impact in the greater Asia region, Temporary Certainty presents works by artists that are indelibly marked by their emergence within conditions of uneasy reconciliation.
 With a focus on Bengal, Kurdistan and the Kimberley region of Western Australia, this exhibition explores how artists approach the question of reconfiguring regional cultural adaptation in contemporary forms that embody the consequences of broader geopolitical expediencies.

 4A Centre for Contemporary Asian Art has commissioned new works from Australian artists Rushdi Anwar and Alana Hunt that have been created especially for Temporary Certainty.
 Over 2016—2017, Anwar made several trips to Kurdistan and Iraq where, as a former refugee from the war-torn region seeking to help rebuild his homeland, he spent time working with displaced children at several refugee camps by running art classes and other activities.
-It was during one of this trips that Anwar also experienced the dangers faced by Kurdish fighters near the front lines in their battle against ISIL.
-His experience of entering a church near the Bashiqa-Mosul region of Northern Iraq, that had been damaged and desecrated by its use as a temporary munitions store by ISIL only days prior, has prompted Anwar to utilise his photographic documentation of the site in a work that explores unsettling similarities between the destruction, transience, and renewal faced by displaced and uprooted communities globally and the built environments they are forced to leave.
+It was during one of this trips that Anwar also experienced the dangers faced by Kurdish fighters in the region.
+His experience of entering a church in Bashiqa in northeastern Mosul has prompted Anwar to utilise his photographic documentation of the site in a work that explores unsettling similarities between the destruction, transience, and renewal faced by displaced and uprooted communities globally and the built environments they are forced to leave.
 This is accompanied by a selection of recent works by the artist that include the video and sound installation Facing Living: The Past in the Present (2015), a meditation on the power (and its abuse) of images employed by the state in its propagation of the cult of personality and social conditioning.

 Alana Hunt takes as her focus Lake Argyle, located near the artist’s home in the East Kimberley town of Kununurra, that is an immense human-engineered reservoir of freshwater whose capacity is more than eighteen times the volume of Sydney Harbour.
 Commonly referred to as ‘the jewel of the Kimberley’ in Western Australian tourism campaigns, Lake Argyle was created in 1971 (and filled by 1974) following multiple stages of the damming of the Ord River over previous decades for the purpose of irrigating land centred around Kununurra for agricultural production.
 The damming of the Ord, appearing only a few years after the introduction of equal wages for Aboriginal pastoral workers in the Kimberley saw mass evictions of workers from stations that could no longer exploit massive wage subsidies in the employment of Aboriginal labour, immeasurably altered the surrounding natural and social landscape.
 Lake Argyle drowned places of cultural significance and altered the environmental ecologies of country belonging to Miriwoong, Gija and Malgnin people.
 In her work, Hunt takes the monumental aspect of the dam wall—located in Miriwong country and so immediately symbolic of environmental, technological and economic intervention of white Australia—as a point of departure for an investigation of the convergence of historical bureaucratic management of natural resources driven by colonial dreams of development that have been shaped by faith in the idea of permanence confronted by an underlying and imminent sense of fragility.